 The Effects of Fiscal Decentralization on Publicly Provided Services and Labor Markets

-This paper studies how fiscal decentralization affects local services.
+This paper studies how fiscal decentralization affects labor supply.
 It explores a 1993 reform that increased the fiscal autonomy of Italian municipalities by replacing government transfers with revenues from a local property tax.
-Our identification leverages cross-municipal variation in the degree of decentralization that stems from bombings during WWII.
-Decentralization reduced local spending but expanded municipal services, such as nursery schools.
+Our identification leverages cross-municipal variation in the degree of decentralization that stems from differences in the average age of buildings caused by bombings during WWII.
+Decentralization expanded municipal services, such as nursery schools.
 These effects are larger in areas with greater political competition.
-The paper also investigates how the reform affected labor markets.
-Decentralization increased female labor supply—probably by the expanded availability of nursery schools—thereby reducing the gender gap in employment.
+The paper then investigates how the reform affected labor markets.
+Decentralization increased female labor supply—probably through expanded availability of nursery schools—thereby reducing the gender gap in employment.

 Keywords: fiscal decentralization, female labor supply, childcare, nursery schools, local property tax

 JEL Classification: H71, H75, J20, H77, I21